fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 The Ernest May Fellowship in History and Policy of the Harvard Kennedy School's Belfer Center for Science and International Affairs aims to help build the next generation of men and women who will bring professional history to bear on strategic studies and major issues of international affairs.

-Contact: Susan Lynch (Program Assistant)
+Contact: Susan Lynch

 The Geopolitics of Energy Project Fellowship focuses on topics related to the intersection of international politics, security, and energy.
 The Research Fellow or Visiting Scholar will contribute to the Geopolitics of Energy project's efforts to explore the nexus of politics — broadly defined — and energy, and to highlight policymakers issues of upcoming importance in this arena.
 This fellowship opportunity is attached to a specific project run by Professor Meghan O'Sullivan.

 The International Security Program develops and trains new talent in security studies by hosting pre- and postdoctoral research fellows.
 The International Security Program offers fellowships in the following research areas: U.S. defense and foreign policy; grand strategy; diplomacy; nuclear, chemical, and biological–weapons proliferation; managing nuclear technology and materials; chemical and biological weapons proliferation, control, and countermeasures; terrorism; regional security, internal and ethnic conflict; and international relations theory.
-Applicants whose proposed research focuses on cybersecurity issues, should apply to the Cyber Security Project's fellowship instead.

-Contact: Susan Lynch (Program Assistant)
+Contact: Susan Lynch

 The Project on Managing the Atom offers fellowships for pre-doctoral and post-doctoral scholars, and mid-career professionals, for one year, with a possibility for renewal.
 Research topics of interest include aspects of nuclear nonproliferation policy, nuclear weapons strategy, arms control, disarmament processes and verification, the future of nuclear energy, regional conflict and nuclear weapons, security for nuclear weapons and materials, and other issues of nuclear policy.